pzystorm/webex-teams-archiver/README.rst

 It iterates now through all the channels and private communications (447 in total in my case) and prints a line for each.
 After this you have a folder (and a packed gz file) for each communication with a nice html file.

-Note: Please note that use of the Webex Teams Archiver may violate the retention policy, if any, applicable to your use of Webex Teams.
+Note 1: Please note that use of the Webex Teams Archiver may violate the retention policy, if any, applicable to your use of Webex Teams.

+Note 2: If you have more than 1000 communications the script is not yet able to handle it.
+So there is currently a maximum for 1000.

+Note 3: The Webex API gives no possibility to get/log/backup:
+* Smileys as reactions on messages (e.g. thumbs up)
+* Information on meetings (f.ex. meetings started but noone was there or the duration of finished meetings)

+Note 4: Just to give you a rough estimation about sizes: The backup of all 447 channels in my case has a size of 7GB (all files, uncompressed and compressed ones counted together).

 Questions, Support & Discussion